 Not surprisingly, most streaming companies make it difficult or impossible to pause your account.
 Netflix will only let you cancel your account and has no option for pausing.
 Apple TV Plus, however, makes it simple to pause payments for the service in your device’s settings.

-One hack is to sign up for as many of these services as possible through a third party on Apple’s App Store or Apple TV platform, Google Play or Amazon’s Prime video (not all are available).
-This gives you a place you can easily toggle them on and off so you only pay for ones you’re using.
+One hack is to sign up for as many of these services as possible through a third party on Apple’s App Store or Apple TV platform, Google Play or Amazon’s Prime Video (not all are available).
+This gives you a place you can easily toggle the accounts on and off so you only pay for ones you’re using each month.